-Who ever imagined that masks would become the most essential school supply?
+Whoever imagined that masks would become the most essential school supply?
 Yet here we are.
-Empower kids ( and give them incentive to wear them) by allowing them to choose the design of their mask.
-Buy WAY more masks than you think you need because you know the kids are going to lose them.
+Empower kids ( and give them an incentive to wear them) by allowing them to choose the design of their mask.
+Buy WAY more masks than you think you need because you know the kids are going to lose or destroy them.
 Mask lanyards are one of the most useful 2020 school supplies I can think of!

 Masks for Parents

 No one likes wearing a mask, but there ARE some upsides.
-Running late for drop off?
+Running late for drop-off?
 No need to put on makeup or even brush your teeth.
-You’re wearing mask!
+You’re wearing a mask!
 Add sunglasses and no one will know who you are.
 Perfect for avoiding those Chatty Cathys while you wait for your kid.

 My children’s school is being held almost entirely outdoors.
 Whatever your school plan, we can be sure kids will be spending much more time outside.
 Their outdoor gear is essential.

-Rain pants aren’t just for rain.
+Rain pants aren’t just for rainy days.
 The young kids at our school wear them rain or shine.
-A good pair of rain pants protects against wetness from the morning dew, mud, sand, ticks, and of course… rain and show.
+A good pair of rain pants protect against wetness from the morning dew, mud, sand, ticks, and of course… rain and snow.